 After our tour Vicki said goodbye and left us to settle in.
 I was in full on history fanatic mode.
 Staying at Old Newton of Doune was going to be like living in a museum full of fascinating artefacts.

 We wouldn’t be falling over each other either with six bedrooms, five bathrooms, a boot room, scullery, kitchen, chapel (once a dungeon), music room, dining room, drawing room and a large public lounge with a TV and pool table to rattle around in.

 It was time to get down to the important business of choosing our bedroom.

 I fancied staying in the Sir Walter Scott room (it’s where he wrote ‘The Lady of the Lake’), but Mr G wanted to stay in the Charles Edward Stuart room.
-Conversations I never thought we’d have – arguing about which historical figure’s bedroom we should sleep in.
+Conversations I never thought we’d have – arguing about which historical figure themed bedroom we should sleep in.

-Vicki told us the rooms used by Sir Walter Scott and David Hume were known as they’d been documented, however it wasn’t clear which room Bonnie Prince Charlie had slept in.
-An educated guess would suggest the master suite at the top of the tower might have been considered fit for a prince.
+Vicki told us the rooms used by Sir Walter Scott and David Hume were known as they’d been documented, however it wasn’t clear which room would have been deemed fit for a prince.
+An educated guess would suggest the master suite at the top of the tower.

 In the end we chose royal lodgings over literary.

 One thing we both agreed on, was that we wouldn’t be sleeping in the David Hume room.
 There was a priest hole in the cupboard of his room.